autc04/Retro68/README.md

 bugs.
 Missing things include Carbon, MacTCP, OpenTransport, Navigation Services, and basically everything introduced after System 7.0.

+If you'd like to use the Multiversal Interfaces, and you've already cloned the Retro68 repository, make sure the Multiversal submodule has been initialized:

+    cd Retro68
+    git submodule update --init

+If you haven't yet cloned the repository, just clone it and the submodule contents at the same time by using `git clone`'s `--recursive` option.

 The Universal Interfaces used to be a free download from Apple.
 However, they have taken the site off-line and the license agreement does not allow redistribution, which is why it's not included in this repository.